For updates the China border reopening and work visa application process please see this article.

 Schools across China re-open in May & June

-Life in China has returned to normal with schools, businesses and shops opening up, albeit with safety measures in place, such as mask wearing and social distancing.
-Public schools, kindergartens and private language schools in provinces all over China have reopened for face to face classes.
+Life in China has returned to normal with schools, businesses and shops all open, albeit with safety measures in place, such as mask wearing and social distancing.
+Public schools, kindergartens and private language schools in provinces all over China have been open for face to face classes for some months now.

 On 12th March 2020 the Ministry of Education in China released their ‘Guidelines on COVID-19 Prevention and Control’ for kindergartens, primary, middle, and high schools, as well as higher education institutes.
 The guidelines contain basic information about COVID-19, steps schools must take to prepare for reopening, and regulations once students return to campus.